-This course provides advanced Computer Aided Drafting and Design (CADD) practices encountered in the Civil Engineering field.
-Topics covered include topographic survey and analysis, residential lot layout, street layout, profiles and sections, utility layout and profiles, grading and structural applications.
-Students receive a working knowledge in Civil CADD site modeling and surveying applications.
-Prerequisites: (Test scores or ENG 101 or higher) and CET 125 and (CET 144 or concurrent) and EDD 171 and (MAT 181 or MAT 185 or MAT 281)
+This course provides advanced computer aided drafting and design (CADD) practices encountered in the civil engineering field.
+Topics include topographic survey and analysis, residential lot layout, street layout, profiles and sections, utility layout and profiles, and grading and structural applications.
+Students receive a working knowledge in civil CADD site modeling and surveying applications.

+Prerequisites: (Test scores or ENG 101 or higher) and CET 125 and (CET 144 or concurrent) and EDD 171 and (MAT 181 or higher)